jfogarty/mmeddle/docs/DEVELOPERS.md

 really terrible as a way to write math, but it is still the best way to test your non-UI code.

+Connection to the localhost server is the default, but you can use the `.host remote` command to connect to the live remote server.

 The CLI works with `mocksock` testing as well, so this is often an easy way to debug client/server issues since both run in the same process.
 Start the server and CLI using mocksock via: